chany93/AoseDevKit2018-Blocksworld/README.md

 You can declare, undeclare, or check whether a clause is declared in a given world.
 A clause is composed by a predicate and zero, one, or more arguments.

-Follows an excerpt from the source code about the pickup action in the blocksworld domain.
+An excerpt from the source code about the pickup action in the blocksworld domain follows:

 ```pddl
 // blocks-domain.pddl